 The Catholic Foundation for the Diocese of Greensburg (The Foundation) is a not-for-profit, tax-exempt corporation established by the Diocese of Greensburg (Diocese) in 1986.

 Effective July 1, 2009, new by-laws were adopted for The Foundation.
-These by-laws provide for a three-tier management structure designed to enhance monitoring of policies and procedures, and ensure effective accomplishment of its mission to serve the parishes and schools of the Diocese.
+These by-laws provide for a two-tier management structure designed to enhance monitoring of policies and procedures and ensure effective accomplishment of its mission to serve the parishes and schools of the Diocese.

 - Members of the Corporation